 Different radios that were not originally designed to transmit at 5 MHz will require different modifications.
 If you're the owner of some of a late-model Ten-Tec transceiver, you are fortunate indeed.
 Ten-Tec announced in June 2003 that it would have 5-MHz firmware upgrades in place for its Pegasus, Jupiter, Orion and Argonaut V Amateur Radio transceivers via its Firmware Update Web site prior to the band's opening date to allow these rigs to be used on 60 meters.
 These upgrades are now available for downloading.
 Ten-Tec says it plans no hardware modifications to provide 5 MHz capability for older Ten-Tec transceivers at this time.
 SGC has published a Web page on 60-meter operation with SGC equipment.
 The page includes information on modifying the SGC SG-2020 to allow transmission from 1.8 to 29.7 MHz, as well as notes regarding the use of the SG-2000 and STEALTH kit antenna on 5 MHz frequencies.
 Elecraft is developing a new optional board, part K60XV, which provides 60-meter operation for their K2 model transceiver.
 However, they have also published an experimental modification to allow transceivers without the option to operate on 60 meters.
 For complete details, refer to their Web page, Putting the K2 on 60 Meters.
 ICOM America's Technical Support Department issued a statement by email: "At this time, there are no modifications or upgrades to any ICOM radio to allow operation on 60 meters."
 Kenwood Communications Technical Support department was contacted via telephone, and they similarly stated, "There are no modifications available for existing radios to enable coverage of the 60-meter amateur band."
 Likewise, Alinco's US distributor, ATOC Amateur Distributing, told the ARRL Lab, "Alinco has not released any modification information to enable 60-meter operation on their HF transceivers."
 Vertex Standard (Yaesu) has told ARRL that it wants guidance from the FCC on whether it has concerns over the notion of "frequency agile" transmitters in the band and the expected degree of frequency tolerance [the rules are silent on the topic of frequency tolerance.--Ed].
 "When these and other questions are answered by FCC and NTIA, Vertex Standard will be pleased to assist the amateur community in the most expeditious way possible in enabling transmit coverage of this new band," a Vertex Standard spokesperson said.
 Yaesu's current policies regarding 60-meter modifications include the following: # No modification kits or modification information will be available for very old sets, such as the FT-101, FT-301, FT-901, FT-757, FT-767 and FT-980.
 Yaesu notes that the FT-101, FT-101ZD and FT-901 service manuals do contain "some information," but notes that some transceivers of that vintage use a 5.0-5.5 MHz VFO.
 "So, this really is not a good situation," the spokesperson advised. # Vertex Standard will not release "general coverage" information to help Yaesu transceiver owners modify their sets for 5 MHz operation. # Vertex Standard is awaiting word regarding current production models. # The company cautions users of the FT-1000MP, Mark-V and Field not to set the EDSP modulation up for 100-3100 Hz operation on 5 MHz, since the bandwidth is restricted to a maximum of 2.8 kHz.
 Most modifications will "open up" your transceiver and permit it to transmit throughout the HF spectrum, so caution is in order.
 Some modifications involve nothing more complicated than clipping a diode or wire.
 There is no certainty, however, that a modified rig will meet FCC requirements for harmonics and other spurious emissions on all frequencies, so hams must either thoroughly check the post-modification performance of their equipment or wait for modification information that the manufacturer has validated.
 To provide some insight on the issues that hams need to be aware of, the ARRL Lab has performed some transmitter performance testing on a selection of modified transceivers.
 The report of the results of this testing can be found on the ARRL Technical Information Service 60-Meter Mods Web page.
 A listing of modification resources available via the Internet may be found on the AC6V Radio Modifications Web site.
 ARRL neither endorses nor warrants these or any similar modifications in any way.
 All licensees have the obligation to determine whether their equipment is operating properly on 5 MHz and all other amateur allocations).

 In a word, no. While you might void the warranty on a newer piece of gear if you decide to modify it for 60 meters--and this may be true even if the manufacturer provides the modification information--it's legal to modify, then use, your radio in the Amateur Service, since FCC certification is not required.
-In general, however, it is illegal to use a modified radio outside Amateur Service allocations without the require license and FCC-certificated equipment.
+In general, however, it is illegal to use a modified radio outside Amateur Service allocations without the required license and FCC-certificated equipment.

 There is nothing wrong or illegal with calling CQ on 60 meters, but given the limited spectrum, it may not be the best allocation on which to start up an extended ragchewing session or indulge in long-winded transmissions.
-Since the channels are narrow, it may be best to simply drop in your call sign or maybe issue a very short CQ if the channel appears relatively quiet.
+Since the channels are narrow, it may be best to drop in your call sign or issue a very short CQ if the channel appears relatively quiet.